HayatZarine/Movie-recommendation-PROJECT/README.md

 # Movie-recommendation-PROJECT
 This project is a movie recommendation system built using Jupyter Lab.
 It utilizes various data analysis and machine learning techniques to recommend movies based on user preferences.
+And this project is still in progress.

 ## Features
 1.Data Analysis: Analyze movie data using pandas.